 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market prices comprises three types of risk: currency rate risk, interest rate risk and other price risks, such as equity price risk and commodity price risk.
 Financial instruments affected by market risks include loans and borrowings, deposits, and foreign currency receivables and payables.
 The sensitivity analysis in the following sections relate to the position as at the date of financial statements.
-The analysis exclude the impact of movements in market variables on: the carrying values of gratuity and other post-retirement obligations; provisions; and the non-financial assets and liabilities.
-The analysis for the contingent liability is provided in note 23.
-The sensitivity of the relevant Profit and Loss item is the effect of the assumed changes in the respective market risks.
+The analysis exclude the impact of movements in market variables on: the carrying values of item is the effect of the assumed changes in the respective market risks.
 This is based on the financial assets and financial liabilities held as at the date of financial statements.